Rethera brandti

 Rethera brandti, the lesser madder hawkmoth, is a moth of the family Sphingidae.
 The species was first described by Otto Bang-Haas in 1937.
 It is found from south-eastern Turkey and north-eastern Iraq to southern Iran along the Zagros Mountains and then into western Pakistan.
-It is also present in the Alborz and Kopet Dag Mountains of northern Iran.
-The habitat of ssp. brandti consists of sparsely vegetated slopes up to 2,000 meters, while the habitat of ssp. euteles consists of hilly steppe and desert-edge vegetation between 1,500 and 2,500 meters altitude.

 The wingspan is 40–46 mm.
 Adults of ssp. brandti are on from April mid-May in one generation per year.
 Adults of ssp. euteles are on wing from late March to mid-May depending on the altitude in one or two generations per year.

 The larvae probably feed on Galium species.